Have you ever made a resolution and then lost the motivation to continue doing something about it?

 2. Be open to recognizing and expressing your feelings.

-3. Take time to acknowledge and respect yourself as a person, even if you do not like how you look or some trait or habit.
+3. Take time to acknowledge and respect yourself as a person, even if you do not currently like how you think, look, act, or some other trait or habit.

 YOU ARE STRONGER THAN YOU BELIEVE, RIGHT NOW!
 WE CARE ABOUT YOUR SUCCESS AND WELL BEING AND BELIEVE IN YOU!